Course now part of curriculum in online Master of Health Science in Athletic Training program

 About the University of St. Augustine for Health Sciences

 The University of St. Augustine for Health Sciences is a graduate institution that emphasizes health science education through innovative quality classroom and distance education.
 Founded in 1979, the university has locations in San Marcos, California; St. Augustine, Florida; and Austin, Texas.
-It offers degree programs in physical therapy, occupational therapy, athletic training, education, health science and orthopaedic assistant, as well as residency, fellowship and continuing education programs.
+It offers degree programs in physical therapy, occupational therapy, athletic training, education and health science as well as residency, fellowship and continuing education programs.
 It is a member of Laureate International Universities, a network of more than 80 institutions in 29 countries and one of the most significant global higher education providers for health sciences.
 For more information, visit www.usa.edu.